hashicorp-dev-advocates/workshop-vault-for-developers/slides.md

 ------

 This example uses dynamic _database_ secrets.

-Vault changes the database username and password every few minutes.
+Vault changes the username and password every few minutes.

 ------